16 Questions That Can Change Your Life

 As with becoming aware of the way we breathe, becoming aware of how we sit, stand, and walk, also harbours empowerment and healing through the medium of body awareness.

 For many of us who are in need of spiritual guidance, religion plays a big role in daily life.
 But different people have different temperaments.
-So despite all religions sharing the same purpose (in my humble opinion, that is), it is our task as individuals to find out which one is best suited for our particular temperament, at this particular moment in time.
+So since all religions share the same purpose but offer different means of getting there, it is our task as individuals to find out which one is best suited for our particular temperament, at this particular moment in time.

 As with the previous question, investigate which feelings your current political engagements evoke in you, and act accordingly.

-Be that as it may, the fact that you’re still reading up until this point tells me that you are on a path towards self-discovery.
+Welcome!
+If you have made it this far, you are obviously not afraid to go on a path towards self-discovery, and thus self-love.
 May this method be added to your toolbox if it speaks to you, and as difficult as they might sometimes feel, may you over-all enjoy your investigations.
 Because the capacity to surprise yourself remains a wonderful phenomenon!

 Jolly greetings,

-[1] A similar statement sounds: ‘I have many physical problems, but mentally I’m fine.’
+[1] A similar statement is: ‘I have many physical problems, but mentally I’m fine.’

 [2] Feelings such as fear and anger are serving when they help us out of a dangerous situation, and sadness is a healthy expression of emotional pain, which can then be processed.
 However, when certain aspects of our lives structurally evoke these feelings, they lose their serving power and can change into pathogenic factors.